Whether or not you need to purchase collision damage waiver coverage depends on your rental car needs, location, and

 What Is Collision Damage Waiver Coverage?

 Buying CDW coverage can save you money if your rental car is damaged.
 If you do not purchase Collision Damage Waiver coverage and something happens to your rental car, you could end up paying the rental car company a lot of money.
-The deductible on your rental car could be quite high – in some cases, well into the thousands of dollars – and you may also have to pay the rental car company for loss of use of that car while it is being repaired.
+The deductible on your rental car could be quite high – in some cases, well into the thousands of dollars – and you may also have to pay the rental car company for the loss of use of that car while it is being repaired.

 The bottom line: You will need to read your entire rental car contract and carefully weigh the pros and cons of paying for Collision Damage Waiver coverage when you select your rental car.
 However, you may have alternatives available to you if you do not wish to buy Collision Damage Waiver coverage.

 Alternatives to Buying CDW Coverage

 Coverage From Credit Card Companies

 Read your auto insurance policy or call your insurance company to find out whether your automobile policy includes coverage for damage to a rental car.
 Some US states, such as Maryland, require automobile insurers to provide this coverage.
 If your policy covers rental car damage, you do not have to pay your car rental company for CDW coverage when you rent a car.
 Be sure to check for exclusions, such as car rentals outside the United States and car rentals in Ireland.

 Coverage From Travel Insurance Providers